wangzhenj321/GitHub-Manual/blog/git-clone.md

 - `-b <name>, --branch <name>`

     Instead of pointing the newly created `HEAD` to the branch pointed to by the cloned repository’s `HEAD`, point to `<name>` branch instead.
 In a non-bare repository, this is the branch that will be checked out. `--branch` can also take tags and detaches the `HEAD` at that commit in the resulting repository.

+- `<repository>`

+    The (possibly remote) repository to clone from.

+- `<directory>`

+    The name of a new directory to clone into.
+The "humanish" part of the source repository is used if no directory is explicitly given (repo for /path/to/repo.git and foo for host.xz:foo/.git).
+Cloning into an existing directory is only allowed if the directory is empty.